sandy1618/Backend-Framework/.github/ISSUE_TEMPLATE/Projects.md

 ---
-name: ⚠ Project Item
+name: 💡 Project Item
 about: Use it to add a general project item for related project.
-It will be tracked under Site-Backend Framework Project.
+It will be tracked under Projects
-title: 'Site-Backend Framework Project Item'
+title: '[Project Item]'
 labels: enhancement, help wanted
 assignees: ''
 ---